CICE-Consortium/CICE/README.md

 You can find code, documentation, DOIs, and other information for each release at
 * https://github.com/CICE-Consortium/CICE/wiki/Model-Versions-Index

-and an index of all the documentation at
+You can find a list of all the relevant documentation at
 * https://github.com/CICE-Consortium/CICE/wiki/Documentation-Index.

 The [About-Us repository](https://github.com/CICE-Consortium/About-Us) includes background and supporting information about the CICE Consortium, including how to interact with it.